bkw777/TRS-80_Disk_Video_Interface_Cable/README.md

 Optionally cover the pins with hot-glue and fill the gab between the connectors.

+It's called the twist adapter because it has the same effect as seperating all 40 wires into 20 pairs, and then giving each pair 1/2 twist.

 ## Part 3 - Model 100 Adapter
-Take one of the cables and cut it in half, so that each half is about 8 to 9 inches long.
+Take the remaining pre-made cable and cut it in half, so that each half is about 8 to 9 inches long.

 Discard one half.
-If both halves are not identical, keep the half that has the cable going the opposite direction from the polarity bump on the connector.
+If both halves are not identical, keep the one that has the cable on the opposite side from the polarity bump on the connector.
 If both do, or neither does, just pick either one to use.

 Crimp the IDC-40 connector onto the cut end of the cable with the pins on the same side of the cable as the polarity bump on the other end of the cable.